hphelion/documentation/community/community.3rd-party-licenses.md

       SUCH DAMAGE.

 ### ZLIB

 This notice is provided with respect to the following components which may be included with the product.

+* novnc

-* zlib.h -- interface of the 'zlib' general purpose compression library version 1.2.2, October 3rd, 2004
+zlib.h -- interface of the 'zlib' general purpose compression library version 1.2.2, October 3rd, 2004

 Copyright &copy; 1995-2004 Jean-loup Gailly and Mark Adler

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.

 Permission is granted to anyone to use this software for any purpose, including commercial applications, and to alter it and redistribute it freely, subject to the following restrictions:

 1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
 If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
 2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

 Jean-loup Gailly jloup@gzip.org
 Mark Adler madler@alumni.caltech.edu

 ### Zope

 This notice is provided with respect to the following components which may be included with the product.

+* lxml-3.3.4

-* Zope Public License (ZPL) Version 2.0
+Zope Public License (ZPL) Version 2.0

 This software is Copyright &copy; Zope Corporation &trade; and Contributors.
 All rights reserved.